Radosław Majewski: Wieczysta Kraków

 After failing to feature in an A-League match for Western Sydney Wanderers, Majewski signed for sixth tier Polish club, Wieczysta Kraków.

+Return to Znicz

+On 31 January 2024, after previously training with them occasionally throughout winter, Majewski rejoined Znicz Pruszków, making a return to his hometown club after 16 years.
+He ended the season with one goal and seven assists in fourteen games, and was nominated for the I liga Player of the Month award in April 2024.
+He extended his contract for another year in July 2024.

 International career

 Majewski made his international debut for Poland on his 21st birthday: 15 December 2007.
 This was the first of his nine caps.

+Personal life

+Majewski participated in the 2024 Polish local elections and successfully ran for a seat on the Pruszków city council, receiving 4,76% of all votes in his constituency.